-Note: Firmware updates with new features and bug fixes are made available from time to time on downloadcenter.netgear.com.
+Note: Firmware updates with new features and bug fixes are made available from time to time at netgear.com/support/download/.
 Some products can regularly check the site and download new firmware, or you can check for and download new firmware manually.
-If the features or behavior of your product do not match what is described in this guide, you might need to update your firmware.
+If the features or behavior of your product does not match what is described in this guide, you might need to update your firmware.